 An essential aspect of this is a manufacturer’s maintenance, repair and operations (MRO) strategy.
 It is important that the products and parts ordered for MRO provide part of the solution, rather than causing further problems.

-Martin Edwards is the UK & ROI sales manager for Stanley Black & Decker, which owns the FACOM brand of specialist safety tools and equipment.
-In recent years he and his company have worked closely with a number of blue-chip companies in the food and beverage sector to provide MRO solutions around tool traceability and safety so that these companies can better protect their products.
+Andy Fisk, UK Sales Manager for Stanley Black & Decker's Industrial Division, manages a technical team who help support manufactuer's with their tooling requirements in addition to helping support sites with 5S Solutions, Tool Control, Specialist Safety Tools for working at heights in addition to looking at supporting health and safety requirements on site.
+In recent years the technical team have worked closely with a number of large blue-chip companies in the food and beverage sector to provide MRO solutions around tool traceability and safety so that these companies can better protect their products.

 One of the factors that companies will be judged on is the traceability of their tools.
 Del Tiwana, food & beverage sector head at RS explains that this is a crucial element of safety compliance for food and beverage manufacturers: “Tool traceability is absolutely key to this sector – all tools need to be accounted for at all times so that these companies can be confident that no objects find their way into the production and no contamination takes place,” he says.